jbarreiros/dtcg-style-dictionary/README.md

 - This sample is essentially the same as sample 1, except...
 - `parser.js`
   <!-- prettier-ignore -->
-  - When a composite token is being processed, it is not discarded.
+  - When a composite token is being split up, it is not discarded.
 Instead, a new version of the composite token is built, replacing its `$value` properties with aliases to the individual tokens.

     <details><summary>Example</summary>

     ```json